A melting pot of learning, inspiration and consultation: Key themes from the 2025 National Convention

 Engagement in social transformation and discourse

 Reflections about involvement with civil society and local organisations, showcasing how communities are elevating the narrative across the country, were a highlight of the Convention.
 Delegates spoke about initiatives emerging in their areas creating spaces for conversations, connection and collaboration.
-Vignettes from social action efforts with the Brazilian community in the Gold Coast through to mental health endeavours in Perth inspiried the delegates.
+Vignettes from social action efforts with the Brazilian community in the Gold Coast through to mental health endeavours in Perth inspired the delegates.
 Examples of communities engaging in the discourses of society were also a key area of focus.
 It was noted that engaging in discourse must go hand-in-hand with the community’s social action endeavours.

 Pioneering